-Customer loans and receivables carry a credit risk which exposes Société Générale to a potential loss if its client or counterparty is unable to meet its financial commitments.

-Société Générale recognizes impairment intended to cover this risk

-The accounting principles used for the measurement of individual impairment, on the one hand, and collective provisions, on the other hand, are set out in Note 2.6 "Impairment and provisions" to the financial statements.

-The amount of the collective provisions for credit risk is calculated based on non-downgraded performing loans and downgraded performing loans, respectively.
-These collective provisions are determined using statistical models requiring the exercise of judgment at the various stages in the calculation, particularly in the context of uncertainty relating to the geopolitical and economic context.

-In addition, Société Générale uses judgment and makes accounting estimates to measure the level of individual impairment for doubtful loans.

-As at December 31, 2022, outstanding customer loans exposed to credit risk totaled M€ 365,326; total impairment amounted to M€ 2,012 and provisions amounted to M€ 1,738.
+Risk identified Our response Customer loans and receivables carry a credit risk which exposes Société Générale to a potential loss if its client or counterparty is unable to meet its financial commitments. loan portfolios, as well as the most vulnerable economic sectors and geographical areas, in particular, loans linked to Russia and sectors Société Générale recognizes impairment intended to cover this risk. weakened by inflation and rising interest rates.
+The accounting principles used for the measurement of individual impairment, on the one hand, and collective provisions, on the other With the support of credit risk management experts, our audit work mainly consisted in: hand, are set out in Note 2.6 "Impairment and provisions" to the financial statements. governance and internal control relating to the assessment of the The amount of the collective provisions for credit risk is calculated based on non-downgraded performing loans and downgraded credit risk and the measurement of the expected losses, and testing the key manual and automated controls; performing loans, respectively.
+These collective provisions are determined using statistical models requiring the exercise of judgment at the various stages in the calculation, particularly in the context of assessing, with the support of economists from our firms, the relevance of the macro-economic projections and the weighting of scenarios used by Société Générale; uncertainty relating to the geopolitical and economic context. assessing the main parameters used by Société Générale to measure In addition, Société Générale uses judgment and makes accounting the collective provisions as at December 31, 2022; estimates to measure the level of individual impairment for doubtful loans. assessing the capacity of model and parameter adjustments as well as sectoral adjustments to adequately cover the credit risk level in the As at December 31, 2022, outstanding customer loans exposed to credit context of the crisis; risk totaled M \in 365,326; total impairment amounted to M \in 2,012 and provisions amounted to M \in 1,738. assessing, using data analysis tools, the measurement of the collective provisions on a sample of portfolios; We considered the assessment of impairment and provisions relating to testing as at December 31, 2022, on a selection of the most significant testing, as at December 31, 2022, on a selection of the most significant loans to corporate clients, the main criteria used to classify doubtful loans, as well as the assumptions used to estimate the related individual impairment.